farithadnan/jejak-buku/README.md

 - `npm run build` — Build the TypeScript project
 - `npm run migrate` — Run database migrations

-## Contributing
-Contributions are welcome!
-Please open issues or submit pull requests for improvements and bug fixes.

----

-*This monorepo will include an Angular frontend in the future.
+> *This monorepo will include an Angular frontend in the future.
 Stay tuned!*

 ## License
 This project is licensed under the MIT License.